Pomax/are-we-flying/docs/index.md

 }
 ```

-The thing that makes this work is usually considered a memory leak: modules are cached based on their URL, and URL query arguments count towards URL "uniqueness", so by loading the module using a URL ending in `...?ts=${Date.now()}` we effectively load a separate, new module (this is known as "cache busting").
+The thing that makes this work is usually considered a memory leak: modules are cached based on their URL, and URL query arguments count towards URL "uniqueness", so by loading the module using a URL ending in `...?ts=${Date.now()}` we effectively load a separate, new module, thus bypassing the module caching mechanism.

 That sounds great, but because there is no mechanism for "unloading" modules is modern JS, every save-and-reload will effectively cause a new file to be loaded in, without the old file getting unloaded, so we're going to slowly fill up our memory... which would be a problem if our files weren't tiny compared to how much memory modern computers (or even cell phones for that matter), have.
 So this is going to be a non-issue, but it's still good to know about, and an _excellent_ idea to make sure it doesn't kick in for production code.